Downsizing Diffusion Models for Cardinality Estimation: Experiments

+To evaluate the practicality of ADC+ in actual user scenarios, we discuss the inference latency, training time, and storage requirements of ADC+ in comparison with other learned models.

+Regarding per-query latency, the most important feature besides accuracy, ADC+ usually answers a query within the 7-10 milliseconds range on all datasets except \textbf{forest}.
+This is much slower than MSCN, LW-Tree and LW-NN, which answer a query within 0.5 ms (within 0.2ms for LW-Tree), and somewhat slower than DeepDB, but is also $2\times$ as fast as Naru on \textbf{forest} and \textbf{power} while more than $4\times$ as fast as Naru on \textbf{higgs} and \textbf{modulo}.
+Given that ADC+ is almost entirely written in Pytorch, it might also be possible to further speed up ADC+ with the help of GPUs, which, sadly, we do not have access to.

-To evaluate the practicality of ADC+ in actual user scenarios, we discuss the inference latency and storage requirements of ADC+ in comparison with other learned models.\\ In terms of storage space, ADC+ is at an advantage compared to all other models, with parameters taking up 0.34MB of space for \textbf{forest} and less than 0.3MB for \textbf{power} and \textbf{modulo}.
-To be more precise, the network $s_{\theta_1,head}$ usually takes up around 150 KB of storage, $s_{\theta_2,tail}$ around 50 KB, the GMM predictor usually takes up around $10d$ KB with $d$ the dataset's dimensionality, and other artifacts, including the decision tree, some database information, and a histogram we use for single-attribute queries usually take up around 20 KB.
-Meanwhile, all other models in our experiments have at least 0.42MB of trainable parameters (except Naru on \textbf{power}), and the actual number often goes further beyond that.
+In terms of storage space, ADC+ is at an advantage compared to all other models, with parameters taking up 0.44MB of space for \textbf{forest} and less than 0.35MB for all other datasets.
+To be more precise, the network $s_{\theta_1,head}$ usually takes up 125 to 200 KB of storage, $s_{\theta_2,tail}$ around 50 KB, the GMM predictor usually takes up around $10d$ KB with $d$ the dataset's dimensionality, the Bayesnet component, if used, usually takes up around 40KB, and other artifacts, including the decision tree, some database information, and a histogram we use for single-attribute queries, usually take up around 20 KB.
+Meanwhile, all comparative techniques have at least 0.42MB of trainable parameters (except Naru on \textbf{power}), and the actual number often goes further beyond that.
 We note that other learned models can be made more lightweight if needed, though often at a cost.
-For example, in their original essay, LW-Tree and LW-NN \cite{refeighteen} conducted their experiments using models as small as 16KB but, as a result, measured significantly higher Q-errors on \textbf{forest} and \textbf{power} than we did.\\ Regarding per-query latency, the most important feature besides accuracy, ADC+ is much slower than MSCN, LW-Tree and LW-NN, which answer a query within 0.5 ms (within 0.2ms for LW-Tree), and somewhat slower than DeepDB, but is also $2\times$ as fast as Naru on \textbf{forest} and \textbf{power} while more than $4\times$ as fast as Naru on \textbf{modulo}.
-We find that ADC+'s slower speed on \textbf{forest} might be due to two factors: the heavier network we implemented due to the higher dimensionality and looser correlations, and the fact that ADC's GMM predictor becomes less accurate as dimensionality rises, producing a satisfactory estimation by itself (hence allowing ADC+ to skip the sampling and correction phases) only on very rare occasions.
-Given that ADC+ is almost entirely written in Pytorch, it might also be possible to further speed up ADC+ with the help of GPUs which, sadly, we do not have access to.\\
+For example, in their original essay, LW-Tree and LW-NN \cite{refeighteen} conducted their experiments using models as small as 16KB, but, as a result, measured significantly higher Q-errors on \textbf{forest}, \textbf{power}, and \textbf{higgs} than we did.